DJ LeMahieu Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.5 K/9, which ranks 21st in MLB.
+- The pitching staff for the Guardians has a collective 8.4 K/9, which ranks 19th in the league.

-- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.75).
+- The Guardians' 4.33 team ERA ranks 13th across all MLB pitching staffs.

-- The Guardians surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Guardians surrender the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- The Guardians will send Gaddis (0-0) out to make his third start of the season.
+- Battenfield starts for the first time this season for the Guardians.

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up one hit.
+- The right-hander is pitching in his MLB debut at 25 years old.

 © 2023 Data Skrive.
 All rights reserved.